-The major objective of this project is the evaluation and validation of passive samplers capable of quantitatively pre-concentrating a wide range of per- polyfluoroalkyl substances (PFAS) from surface water, groundwater and porewater.
-Specifically, the project team will test three different passive samplers to determine dissolved concentrations of PFAS in different matrices, including groundwater, surface fresh and salt water.
+The major objective of this project is the evaluation and validation of passive samplers capable of quantitatively pre-concentrating a wide range of per- and polyfluoroalkyl substances (PFAS) from surface water, groundwater, and porewater.
+Specifically, the project team will test three different passive samplers to determine dissolved concentrations of PFAS in different matrices, including groundwater, surface water (fresh and salt water), and porewater.
 Further, the project team will measure the fundamental physical-chemical properties of PFAS in water and sorbent, and will test each passive sampling approach for a wide range of target PFAS under various environmental conditions.
 The specific objectives are:

 - Validate the agarose gel (AG) integrative passive sampler as a tool to determine dissolved concentrations of PFAS in various water matrices.